karlicoss/bleanser/README.md

 There is a trade-off to be made here.
 For especially noisy exports with lots of metadata that might change over time that you're not interested in, number 3 means every couple months you might have to check and add new keys to delete (as an example see [spotify](./src/bleanser/modules/spotify.py).
 This could be seen as a positive as well, as it means when the schema for the API/data changes underneath you, you may notice it quicker

-With option 2, you are more likely to remove redundant data if additional metadata fields are added, and if you only really care about the `id` and `href` and you don't think the export format will change often, this is fine.
+With option 2, you are more likely to remove redundant data files if additional metadata fields are added, and if you only really care about the `id` and `href` and you don't think the export format will change often, this is fine.

-However, option 3. means you're more confident that you're not removing files that may possibly contain new fields you want to preserve.
+Option 3. is generally the safest, but most verbose/tedious, it makes sure you're not removing files that may possibly contain new fields you want to preserve/parse.

 Ideally you meet somewhere in the middle, it depends a lot on the specific export data you're comparing.